NSCA CPT Study Guide

 The third way is with large muscle exercises followed by small muscle exercises.

-These are more or less just ways to describe the same thing, which is that you start with your bigger, more complicated movements, and end with the least complicated and more focused ones.
+These are more or less just ways to describe the same thing: start with your bigger, more complicated movements, and end with the least complicated and more focused ones.

-The theory behind them is that the powerful moves will require the most effort, and to do them the best, you must have energy.
+The theory behind them is that the power moves will require the most effort, and to do them the best, and you must have energy.

 Alternating Push and Pull Exercises